Anirban Bhattacharyya

-Anirban Bhattacharyya is an Indian television producer, author and actor.
+Anirban Bhattacharyya is an Indian television producer, author, TEDx speaker and actor.
 He is the creator and producer of the true crime TV series Savdhaan India and Ishq Kills.
 He studied at Dr. Graham's Homes School at Kalimpong.
 He is an alumnus of St. Xavier's College Kolkata graduating with English Literature as Major.
 He went on to earn a master's degree in Mass Communication Film & television from the A.J.K.
 Mass Communication Research Centre New Delhi.